7 Drug Free Remedies To Help With Arthritis

 Curcumin, the active compound in turmeric, has a strong anti-inflammatory effect on the body.
 You can buy curcumin as a supplement and also enjoy it in your food.

 While there is no scientific evidence that vitamin supplements can reduce the pain of arthritis, some people choose to take them to up their nutrients intake.
 Vitamins D and K are important for bone health, and vitamin D is important for helping your body function correctly, so it’s worth looking into supplements if you are deficient in these areas.

 “However, using painkillers and sometimes anti-inflammatory medicines sensibly can often make symptoms more bearable.
 Joint injections can also sometimes help.
 Try using painkillers before rather than after any form of physical activity, for the best effects.
-Anti-inflammatory medicines should ideally be used at the lowest possible dose, for the shortest time to avoid harmful side-effects,” she continues.
+Anti-inflammatory medicines should ideally be used at the lowest possible dose, for the shortest time to avoid harmful side-effects,”